 What’s worse is that GitHub was not entirely unprepared for a DDoS attack—they simply had no way of knowing that an attack of this scale could be launched.

 The impact of a DoS attack can be hugely costly to your IT teams.
 Identifying a DoS attack can be challenging all on its own.
 Working out what’s going on requires sending requests to servers and networks, which can be slowed or blocked by the attack.

 Once identified, you need to figure out how to block the spam traffic and allow normal service to resume.
 Eventually.
 You parse all the spam requests and those blocked pipes become free again.

 of data every second to the target system

 Malware is a blanket term for “malicious software”.
 This can include spyware, ransomware, viruses, and worms.
 In order to affect your business, malware needs an entry point.
 Most commonly, it is given an opening when someone on your network opens an unexpected email attachment.
 Other times, a hacker physically enters your site and uses a USB port to upload malware.

 Once inside your system, malware can do some or all of the following:

-The most popular type of malware attack is ransomware.
-And while WannaCry and NotPetya received a lot of media attention, another piece of ransomware has been doing damage for years.
+The most popular type of malware attack is ransomware, which is also one of the most common types of cyber attack.
+While WannaCry and NotPetya have received a lot of media attention, another piece of ransomware has been doing damage for years.
 At its peak in early 2017, a ransomware known as Cerber accounted for 26% of all ransomware infections.